 5. Be Active

 Depending on the type of holiday you’re on, there will probably be potential for you to be pretty active.
 Whether that is walking around exploring the city, or getting a few lengths in every morning at the pool.
-If the type of holiday doesn’t allow for this general activity increase (rarely the case), obviously trying to get a workout or some cardio work in where possible would be advantageous.
+If the type of holiday doesn’t allow for this general activity increase (this is rarely the case, by the way), obviously trying to get a workout or some cardio work in where possible would be advantageous.

-The point here is, the more active you can be, the more you increase your caloric output, and therefore the more food you can eat without getting fat.
-Sweet!
+The point here is, the more active you can be, the more you increase your caloric output, and therefore the more food you can eat without gaining fat.

 Plus if muscle preservation is a goal, getting some resistance training in will be important.
 Even some bodyweight sessions in the hotel room would likely be effective.